genuineted/theAttic/README.md

-# theAttic
+# The Attic
-General storage for misfit ideas and non-programming stuff.
+General storage for misfit ideas and non-project stuff.